How WebSub works: and why it's good for your podcast

 Some podcast hosts and apps already support it

 When Podnews publishes a new episode of our podcast, our podcast host notifies our hub that we’ve done so.
-The system that runs Google Podcasts is subscribed to our hub: and less than a minute later, my Android phone says that there’s a new episode available.
+The system that runs Google Podcasts is subscribed to our hub: and less than a minute later, an Android phone will show that there’s a new episode available.

 Google Podcasts and Swoot support WebSub, so you’ll notice they instantly know of new podcast episodes from supporting hosts.

-Omny Studio and Megafono support WebSub, so as soon as you hit 'publish’, they should appear on the above podcast apps.
+Captivate, Simplecast, Buzzsprout, PowerPress and many other podcast hosts support WebSub, so as soon as you hit 'publish’, they should appear on the above podcast apps.